 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What’s the best one?
 Is the more expensive products worth the investment?
 These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
 Let Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to determine how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then taking everyday table salt, begin to pour the salt through the filter then see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
-You should probably upgrade your filter to something more efficient.
+Here’s a tried and true way to determine how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Set the filter horizontally, then using common table salt, start pouring the salt through the filter and see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
+You might want to upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.